alexvanyo/composelife/session-value/README.md

   /**
    * Updates the probability info in a compare-and-set manner.
    *
-   * The [oldSessionId] should be the previous session id currently stored for the probability
+   * The [expected] should be the previous session value stored for the probability
    * info, or `null`.
    *
-   * If [oldSessionId] is null, or the current session id matches [oldSessionId] or [newSessionId],
+   * If [expected] is null, or the current session id matches [expected],
    * then the update will go through.
    *
-   * If [oldSessionId] is non-null, and the current session id is different from [oldSessionId] and
+   * If [expected] is non-null, and the current session is different from [expected], then the
-   * [newSessionId], then the update will not go through.
+   * update will not go through.
    *
-   * If the update succeeds, then the value will be updated, the [valueId] will be updated, and the
+   * If the update succeeds, then the session value will be updated.
-   * session id will be set to [newSessionId]. [oldSessionId] and [newSessionId] can be the same,
+   * The session id for [expected] and [newValue] can be the same, for instance if the same local
-   * for instance if the same local session is updating the probability value repeatedly.
+   * session is updating the probability value repeatedly.
    */
-  fun updateProbability(oldSessionId: UUID?, newSessionId: UUID, valueId: UUID, value: Float) }
+  fun updateProbability(expected: SessionValue<Float>?, newValue: SessionValue<Float>)
+}
 ```